Shoulder osteoarthritis is a progressive degeneration of the shoulder joint resulting in loss of cartilage and other degenerative changes.

 Decrease in range of motion is both in active and passive motions.

-Loss of cartilage can lead to friction of denuded bones making a sound termed as crepitus.
+Loss of cartilage can lead to the friction of denuded bones making a sound termed as crepitus.

 Swelling can occur in shoulder arthritis, though can be less pronounced than it is in other types of arthritis, such as knee or hand arthritis.

-The symptoms may worse with time and flare up after activity.
+The symptoms may worsen with time and flare up after activity.